turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 console.log(message);
 ```

+If they are not found within the context of a block statement, then let and const will remain functionally scoped, like `var`

 #### Journal

-In your journal complete the following prompts:
+Complete the following prompts in your journal

 Describe scope in your own words.
 What are the similarities and differences between `var`, `let`, and `const`?

 What might be a metaphor or analogy for scope?
-Draw or diagram it out
+Draw or diagram it out.

 ## Scope Chain

 Whenever a variable is used, the JavaScript interpreter traverses the `scope chain` until it finds an entry for that variable.
 Traversal on the scope chain always starts in a local context and moves into the global space.
 Remember that the scope chain is initialized during the "creation phase" of the interpreter running through the code.
 This is important to note, as the scope chain (e.g. "What is the parent scope for this variable?
-The grandparent scope?") is determined by where functions are _defined_ in the code base.... not where functions are invoked.
+The grandparent scope?") is determined by where functions are _defined_ in the code base.... not where functions are _invoked_.

 Every time a variable is initialized, the interpreter will first look in its own scope to see if the label can be found.
 If it is not found, it will look "up" the scope chain to the parent scope to try to resolve the variable in the parent context.
 It will climb up the scope chain examining every execution context looking for a match to the variable name.
 If that name is never found, the interpreter will declare it globally on the window and the variable will be scoped as such.